If you want some waterslide decals, or transfers, printed to your own designs, then this is what you need to know.

 ALPS Corporation in Japan manufactured various "Micro Dry" printers, the technology of which was adopted by Citizen, OKI, Kodak and others to be re-branded.
 The printers are still unique in being able to print with both white and true metallic inks, as well as more usual colours.
 They are used predominantly by decal makers wanting a white base coat for decal application on dark surfaces, printing on a clear carrier film media.
 The foil printing mode is often used for greetings cards and other presentation uses, typically picking out the lettering.
 There are other applications, with for example heat-transfers for mugs and T-shirts using dye sublimation printing, but those uses are not related to waterslide decals.

 For decal makers, the ALPS MD-5000, or almost identical OKI DP-5000, were the most flexible models made, production of which seems to have stopped in 2001.
 The OKI DP-7000 supported the most colours but was a MAC-only unit.
 The last model produced, the ALPS MD-5500, continued to be marketed in Japan until the middle of 2010, although it was supplied with only Japanese drivers.
 All of the models appear occassionally for sale on eBay and Yahoo auction sites from private sellers.
 Outside of Japan, the special long-printing OKI DP-5000S appears on sale, typically from German florist shops who used it to print on ribbons.
-Because the heavy metal print heads are attached with thin plastic mountings, they very often smash in the post.
+Because the heavy metal print heads are attached with thin plastic mountings, they very often smash in the post, particularly when the required head-packing pieces have not been used for shipping.
 The head will wear out naturally, and can also become easily damaged with only light use if abasive dust gets under the head.
 Once the head is damaged, a printer is usually fit only for the rubbish.
 It's easy to waste many hundreds of pounds trying to get one of these machines in working order!

-If you need a lot of decals, more than 30 A4 sheets say, then you might want to consider buying a refurbished OKI DP-5000 printer from us to print things yourself, which will work out cheaper for you.
-To drive the printer we can also sell you a refurbished IBM T23 laptop, configured ready to print with our recommended tools and set up:
+If you need a lot of decals, more than 30 A4 sheets say, then you might want to consider trying to buy an OKI DP-5000 or ALPS MD-5000 printer to print things yourself, as that could work out cheaper for you.
+We sometimes have repaired printers for sale here - please Contact Us to enquire.
+To easily drive one of the printers we can sell you a refurbished IBM T23 laptop, configured ready to print with the recommended tools and set up that we use:

 For 5000 series printer owners, Dye Sublimation, or Photographic printing, a mode not used for waterslide decal making, requires a special set of ink Dye Sub ribbons and needs to be enabled with both a hardware and software upgrade.
 We sell alternative Dye-Sub upgrade keys.